IWFP Announces Literary Awards For Year 2022 - UrduPoint

 IWFP Announces Literary Awards For Year 2022

-ISLAMABAD, Dec 2 (UrduPoint / Pakistan Point News - 2nd Dec, 2022 ) :International Writers' Forum Pakistan (IWFP) has announced awards in different categories of literature including humour, short story, novel, art, drama, regional languages and humanity for the year 2022.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Dec, 2022 ) :International Writers' Forum Pakistan (IWFP) has announced awards in different categories of literature including humour, short story, novel, art, drama, regional languages, and humanity for the year 2022.

 Talking to APP here Friday, Chairperson IWFP Shahzad Ufaq told that winners would receive their souvenirs in a formal ceremony that would be held at the Pakistan academy of Letters on December 22.